 Your first session with a physical therapist will most likely be on the day of your surgery.
 We stress again: physical therapy is vital for your new hip to work well.
-We'll remind you of any mobility limitations, have you do exercises in bed and get you up and moving as soon as possible.
+We'll remind you of all precautions, have you do exercises in bed and get you up and moving as soon as possible.